Who we are

 What we do

-UNMAS operations support three of the four mandated activities, namely protection of civilians, creating conditions for delivery of humanitarian assistance, and providing support to monitoring, investigating, verifying, and reporting human rights issues, such as the use of cluster munitions.
+UNMAS operations support the four core UNMISS mandated activities, namely, protection of civilians, creating the conditions for the delivery of humanitarian assistance, monitoring and investigating human rights violations, and supporting the implementation of the Agreement on the Resolution of the Conflict in South Sudan.

-To achieve this, UNMAS coordinates and tasks mine action teams with a variety of manual, mechanical and canine capacities to perform the following tasks:
+To achieve this, UNMAS coordinates and tasks Mine Action teams with manual, mechanical, and canine capacities to perform the following tasks:

-- Conduct route verification and clearance in response to credible threats and provide escorts for convoys on high-threat routes to enable the delivery of humanitarian assistance.
+- Conduct route verification and clearance to allow safe access and to enable the delivery of humanitarian assistance.

-- Provide risk education to enable people to recognize, mitigate and report explosive hazards in their midst; and awareness training to UN staff and humanitarian actors.
+- Provide risk education to enable people to recognize, mitigate, and report explosive hazards in their midst; and awareness training to UN and humanitarian personnel.

-- Collect data, map new hazards, and disseminate threat information to humanitarian partners.
+- Collect data, map new hazards, and disseminate threat information to UN and humanitarian partners.

-- Conduct entry point control and search activities with Explosive Detection Dogs.
+- Conduct entry point control and search activities with explosives detection dogs (EDD).